F.A.Q

 • What is your personality like online?
 Is it the same as offline/IRL?

-• Can I mimic/copy your work I really like your ideas, ocs and style?
+• Can I mimic/copy your work?
+I really like your ideas, ocs, and style.

-A Big Fat No! no point living in my shadow, being a dollar store knockoff, or tail-coating me.
-All my work is personal art and in some form, a representation of me, what I've been through, or my life experiences both in growth and culture.
-It's actually very creepy and insulting to me to be used as some form of pinterest/mood board vs being appreciated for the work I share for free.
+A Big Fat No!
+No point living in my shadow, being a dollar store knockoff, or tail-coating me.
+All my work is personal art and in some form, a representation of me, what I've been through, or my life experiences, both in growth and culture.
+It's actually very creepy and insulting to me to be used as some form of Pinterest/mood board vs being appreciated for the work I share for free.

 • Can I use your art in any way?